kite-sdk/kite/src/site/markdown/how_to_contribute.md

 individuals (an _individual contributor license agreement_, or ICLA) and corporations (a CCLA).
 The CLA grants a copyright and patent license to Cloudera, and users of the software, states that you are legally entitled to grant such a license, as well as other important stuff.
-See the `icla.txt` and `ccla.txt` files included with this software for all of the details.
+See the [Cloudera ICLA][cloudera-icla] and [Cloudera CCLA][cloudera-ccla] files included with this software for all of the details.

-Completed CLAs may be emailed, faxed, or snail mailed to Cloudera.
+Completed CLAs may be emailed to [cla@cloudera.com][], faxed, or snail mailed to Cloudera.

-TODO: Add proper contact info.
+[cloudera-icla]: cloudera_icla.pdf "Cloudera ICLA"
+[cloudera-ccla]: cloudera_ccla.pdf "Cloudera CCLA"

 ## Create a Pull Request